Hydroplate Theory 101

 These lessons will take you through part 2 of the textbook “In The Beginning” by Dr. Walt Brown, PhD.

-NOTE: Participants are NOT required to read the book.
-You can simply attend the video lectures if that works for you.
-However, for students using the course for credit, I recommend to try reading as much of the text as you can.
+NOTE: Participants are not required to read the textbook (ITB).
+You can simply use the video lectures if that works best for you.
+However, for students who are good readers and are in 11th or 12th grade (and need 1/2 credit) I do recommend trying to read as much of the text as you can.
 (Text assignments will appear at the bottom of each lesson.)

-Click here for a video introduction to this book.
+Click here for a video introduction to the textbook “In The Beginning.”
 This 15-minute video will give you an overview of what is in the book, a very short bio of the author, and directions on how to access the book online (The websites I will show you are www.creationscience.com and hpt.rsr.org/flipbook/)

-Each of these links will take you to an info page for that lesson where you can access the lesson videos, download any template pages you will need, see activity and lab suggestions, and see my suggestions for follow-up reading.
+Each of the lesson links below will take you to an info page for that lesson where you can access the lesson videos, download any template pages you will need, see activity and lab suggestions, and see my suggestions for follow-up reading.